Getting Around Comoros Comoros presents a unique transportation challenge for first-time visitors β€” this Indian Ocean archipelago operates on a small-scale, informal system that requires patience and flexibility. The islands (Grande Comore, Anjouan, and MohΓ©li) lack the structured public transit

 Quick Transportation Tips

-French is the primary language for transportation - learn basic phrases or have your destination written down
+French is the primary language for transportation - learn basic phrases or have your destination written down to show drivers

 Book Transportation